-BOYS GIRLS khaki or navy blue pants/shorts khaki or navy blue pants/shorts/skorts/capris/skirts No more than 4" above the knee.
+DAILT ON ON BOYS GIRLS khaki or navy blue pants/shorts khaki or navy blue pants/shorts/skorts/capris/skirts No more than 4" above the knee.
 Belts must be worn with all pants or shorts that have belt loops.
 Belts must be worn with all pants, shorts or skirts that have belt loops.
 White or navy polo shirts (long or short-sleeved) or turtlenecks.
 Must have the GCA logo printed or pressed on the shirt.
 White or navy polo shirts (long or short-sleeved) or turtlenecks.
 Must have the GCA logo printed or pressed on the shirt.
+GCA Sweatshirts (three styles) GCA Sweatshirts (three styles) Crewneck with embroidered GCA emblem (grey or navy) Crewneck with embroidered GCA emblem (grey or navy) Pullover GCA Knights hoodie (navy, grey, or white) Pullover GCA Knights hoodie (navy, grey or white) Zip GCA Knights hoodie (navy, grey, or white) Zip GCA Knights hoodie (navy, grey or white) Students may wear collared GCA Athletic/sport apparel Students may wear collared GCA Athletic/sport apparel

-GCA Sweatshirts (three styles) GCA Sweatshirts (three styles) Crewneck with embroidered GCA emblem (grey or navy) Crewneck with embroidered GCA emblem (grey or navy) Pullover GCA Knights hoodie (navy, grey, or white) Pullover GCA Knights hoodie (navy, grey or white) Zip GCA Knights hoodie (navy, grey, or white) Zip GCA Knights hoodie (navy, grey or white) Students may wear collared GCA Athletic/sport apparel Students may wear collared GCA Athletic/sport apparel Tennis shoes acceptable must be worn with socks Flip flops (any shoe that only has a strap between the toes), athletic type sandals, and slippers are unacceptable Tennis shoes acceptable must be worn with socks.
+Tennis shoes acceptable must be worn with socks Flip flops (any shoe that only has a strap between the toes), athletic type sandals, and slippers are unacceptable Crocs are not to be worn except on Tag Days and must be worn with strap Tennis shoes acceptable must be worn with socks.
 Shoes with heels must be no higher than 2".
 Flip flops (any shoe that only has a strap between the toes), athletic type sandals, and slippers are unacceptable.
-Socks must be worn.
+Crocs are not to b worn except on Tag Day and must be worn with strap Socks must be worn.
 Socks must be worn.